Quick start

 Forming a cluster

-While not strictly necessary to run rqlite, running multiple nodes means you’ll have a fault-tolerant cluster.
+You don’t need to deploy cluster to use rqlite well, but running multiple nodes means you’ll have a fault-tolerant system.
 Start two more nodes, allowing the cluster to tolerate failure of a single node, like so:

 This demonstration shows all 3 nodes running on the same host.
 In reality you probably wouldn’t do this, and then you wouldn’t need to select different -http-addr and -raft-addr ports for each rqlite node.
 Consult the Clustering Guide for more details.